"The best containers for your indoor herb garden are glazed clay (terracotta) pots"

 Only buy healthy looking plants, disregard any that are yellowing, limp, spindly, have marks on their leaves, show signs of aphid attack or are pot bound.

-If you don’t already have containers to grow them in you will be able to buy pots, tubs, troughs or whatever takes your fancy from the same place as your herbs.
+If you don’t already have containers to grow them in you will be able to buy pots, tubs, troughs or whatever takes your fancy usually from the same place as your herbs.

 The best containers for your indoor herb garden are glazed clay (terracotta) pots.
 Although you can use other containers, plastic, metal or whatever takes your fancy.
 Just make sure they have a drainage hole in the bottom.